 5" in the portion "

 some other number.
 That is, if you want the picture to be closer to your words, change it to a smaller number, like

 4".
 If you want more horizontal space between your picture and your words, change it to a bigger number, like

 It's also possible to add more vertical space between the picture and the words above or below the picture, by changing your line to something like the following.

-Notice that I've added a "
+Notice that I've added "

-vspace" attribute to the "
+for the "

 If what I said above is too confusing, or you're not sure if it's needed, just skip this part.